Fall for Northumberland this Autumn

 Blow away the cobwebs with a walk through the golden landscape that takes over Northumberland when September strikes.
 Step into your hiking boots and admire the vibrant reds and oranges that line the National Park trails, or pull your woolly hat over your ears and wander along a windy beach as you breathe in the fresh sea air.
 If you’re an early bird, time your walk with sunrise and watch the horizon light up with a pink glow, or stroll after sunset and look out for the Northern Lights that have been known to swirl across Northumberland’s skies.
 Then, escape from the chill by nipping into a traditional pub where you can warm your toes by the open fire, slurp on a hot chocolate and fill your belly with some pub grub.

 There’s something about the cold that makes you feel especially indulgent, and many of Northumberland’s food festivals fall at just the right time.
-Pop-up stalls and bunting line the cobbled streets of Berwick, Alnwick and Morpeth between September and December, as the delicious scent of regional street food drifts into your nostrils, cookery demonstrations pass you by and a selection of local tipples are on offer to warm you up.
+Pop-up stalls and bunting line the cobbled streets of Berwick, Alnwick and Morpeth between September and December, as the delicious scent of regional street food drifts into your nostrils, cookery demonstrations pass you by and a selection of local tipples are on offer to warm you up. ‘(*Please note that festivals will be subject to government COVID-19 restrictions at the time that the event is due to take place.
+Please check individual websites for updates).’

 If the weather takes a turn for the worst and you’re looking to take shelter, one of Northumberland’s many museums, castles, halls and houses are sure to lure you in.
 Ancient Romans, Vikings, The Border Reivers and famous Victorian figures are just a few snapshots of history that are represented in Northumberland’s historical sites.